 A public exercise of audio description in films and accessible screenings.

-filmpro lates invite you to explore audio description in films and moving image.
+filmpro lates invited the audience to explore audio description in films and moving image.

 An invitation to give it a go yourself: how and what would you describe?

-Our late opening this December is dedicated to the promise for an inclusive experience for viewers of film, moving image and digital artworks.
+Our late opening this December was dedicated to the promise for an inclusive experience for viewers of film, moving image and digital artworks.

 The starting point: